idibidiart/organicjs/README.md

 OrganicJS is a reusable component pattern and feather-weight micro-framework

-OrganicJS supports reusable components with chain*able properties and public methods, dynamic setters/getters, HTML/SVG in-place cloning, and a contextual component cache (for sharing data/behavior among components in a decoupled, soft manner)
+OrganicJS supports reusable components with chain*able properties and public methods, dynamic setters/getters, reusable widget markup, using nestable HTML/SVG fragments with in-place cloning and rendering, and sharing of data/behavior among components in a soft, decoupled manner, using contextual component caching.

 Example's Features:

 - Click on Ball to see it bounce inside rectangle.
-- Change the slider position to change ball size as it bounces
+- Change the slider position to change ball properties
-- Resize browser window and see everything resizing (courtesy of SVG liquid layout, nothing has to be recomputed)
+- Resize browser window and see everything resizing (courtesy of SVG liquid layout)

 OrganicJS Current Architecture Features:

-Reusable component framework, including:
+Reusable JS component framework with support for:

 1. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any arguments)